idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 [nekRS documentation website](https://nekrsdoc.readthedocs.io/en/latest/input_files.html).
 Because the purpose of this analysis is to demonstrate Cardinal's capabilties, only the aspects of nekRS required to understand the present case will be covered.
-First, begin with the `.par` file, shown in entirety below.
+First, begin with the `fluid.par` file, shown in entirety below.

 !listing /pbfhr/reflector/conduction/fluid.par

 The input consists of blocks and parameters.
 The `[GENERAL]` block describes the time stepping, simulation end control, and the polynomial order.
-Here, a time step of 0.01 seconds is used; a nekRS output file is written every 100 time steps.
+Here, a time step of 0.025 (non-dimensional) is used; a nekRS output file is written every 100 time steps.
 Because nekRS is run as a sub-application to MOOSE, the `stopAt` and `numSteps` fields are actually ignored, so that the steady state tolerance in the MOOSE master application dictates when a simulation terminates.
 Because the purpose of this